ROCm/HIPIFY/README.md

 Information about HIPIFY and other user topics is found in the [HIPIFY documentation](https://rocmdocs.amd.com/projects/HIPIFY/en/latest/).

-### How to build documentation
+### <a name="how-to-build-HIPIFY-documentation"></a>How to build HIPIFY documentation

-Run the steps below to build documentation locally.
+Run the steps below to build the HIPIFY documentation locally.

 ```
 cd docs